sterlingoms/sterlingoms.github.io/_posts/2019-01-11-install-sterling-oms-reference-implementation-data.md

 select * from yfs_organization;
 ```

-Additional organization installed as part of the reference implementation should be retrieved in the query results.
+Additional organizations installed as part of the reference implementation should be retrieved in the query results.